Michaelis, Michelskirche or just “Michel”, St.

 Church is northern Germany’s largest city’s most famous church

-and the symbol of the city and a must tour stop for seeing the sights
+and the symbol of the city, a must-see tour stop for the sights

 of Hamburg.
 Its high clock tower is one of the few that can be climbed